clasiru/IP_Address_Information_Tool/README.md

 Simple python script to view information about any IPv4 or IPv6 public IP address -
 This is a IP Address Information Tool (IPAIT).
-You need Python 3 for run this tool.
+You need Python 3 and Internet connection for run this tool.
 You can find information about any IPv4 or IPv6 Public IP Address.
 This tool can extract following information.

 01. Country
 02. Location